 Further tips for which size TV to buy

 - Don’t assume bigger means costlier.
 There are plenty of other variables to take on board like brand reputation, additional picture technology and the age of the model.
 Keep in mind that prices vary wildly across TV sizes.
-For example, the LG 75-inch UN85006LA 4K TV currently costs around £800 less than Sony Bravia 48-inch KDA9BU 4K OLED TV, because of the latter’s cutting-edge OLED technology.
+For example, this LG 75-inch Smart 4K UHD TV currently costs around £600 less than this 55-inch Sony Bravia Smart 4K OLED TV because of the latter’s cutting-edge OLED technology.
 For more information on this high-end class of television, take a look at our what is an OLED TV explainer.

 - On that note: just as it isn’t all about size, it’s not all about 4K either.
 Take a look to see if the TV features OLED - or in the case of Samsung, QLED - technology, which both use innovative pixel tech to make 4K picture as close to perfect as possible.

 - A big screen deserves big sound to match.
 Add a soundbar to maximise the quality of your audio.
 They can often cost as much, if not more, than the TV itself.
-But retailers like John Lewis and Currys PC World often offer bundles which save you money, or include soundbars for free with the higher-end models, like the Samsung HW-S60T soundbar that’s given away with the Samsung 75-inch QEQ90TATXXU 4K TV.
+But retailers like John Lewis and Currys PC World often offer bundles which save you money, or include soundbars for free with the higher-end models.